Is there a blank version of the application I can look at before I fill it out?

 Can a faculty member apply for multiple Perspectives for a single course?

 Yes.
-There is no restriction on the number of Perspectives designations for a single course.
+However, you may only apply for up to three Perspectives designations for a single course.
 However, regardless of how many Perspectives a course has been approved for, a student may only count a course towards one Perspective.

 How many Perspectives per course can a student count toward their General Education requirements?